-"Mrs. Robinson, we have just been talking over this awkward business of yours; and I do assure you very seriously, as I've been telling Robinson, I do not see any other plan in the world that as a man of honour he could adopt.
+"Mrs. Robinson, we have just been talking over this awkward business of yours; and I do assure you very seriously, as I've been telling Robinson, I do not see any other plan in the world, that, as a man of honour, he could adopt.
 In fact, if I were in his place, I should not hesitate a single instant about the business.
 Indeed, for my own part, I should not feel any particular reluctance to-to-engaging in mercantile concerns-upon my life I shouldn't.
-If he were a single man," continued the major, observing the gathering gloom in Elizabeth's countenance, "it would be wholly a different affair; but when a man is responsible for the honour and happiness of a young and lovely woman-"
+If he were a whi the e respe